 Pneumococcal Disease

-Related Content: Pneumovax23 | Watch and Learn
+Related Content: Pneumovax23 | VAXNEUVANCE

 VACCINATION IS RECOMMENDED FOR THOSE AT RISK OF DISEASE AS PART OF THE NATIONAL IMMUNISATION PROGRAMME.